 Acknowledgements.
-The authors would like to acknowledge Allen Pope (NSIDC) for his contribution to the model validation, including the production of Figure 5 and calculation of lake depths from Landsat data.
+The authors would like to acknowledge Allen Pope (NSIDC) for his contribution to the model validation, including the production of Fig. 5 and calculation of lake depths from Landsat data.
+We would also like to thank the two anonymous reviewers and editor Michiel van den Broeke for their helpful comments in improving this paper.

-S. Buzzard was supported by NERC Doctoral Training Grant NE/J500082/1.
+Sammie Buzzard was supported by a NERC Doctoral Training Grant NE/J500082/1.